angelonuoha/Data-Structures-and-Algorithms-Problem-Sets/P2/http_router.md

 Next we need to implement the actual Router.
 The router will initialize itself with a RouteTrie for holding routes and associated handlers.
 It should also support adding a handler by path and looking up a handler by path.
 All of these operations will be delegated to the RouteTrie.

-The time and space efficiency of this algorithm is O(n) because it is dependent on the length of path that we are searching.
+The time efficiency for searching and inserting from a trie data structure is O(n) because it is dependent on the length of path that we are searching or inputting.
+For space complexity, the worst case will be O(n) in the event that we have to create a new node for each path block that was split from the input.